Holoai-ux/Holoai_Fbagent/readme.md

 git push heroku master
 ```

 **Amazon Web Service**: I'm a fan of AWS and have had great experience with Beanstalk.
 However, if you want to use AWS, you'll need to go the extra mile of obtaining an SSL cert to have a secured webhook.
-For the purposes of Optimist Prime, I decided to go with Heroku instead, since it readily provides a `https` connections.
+For the purposes of Holoai_Fbagent, I decided to go with Heroku instead, since it readily provides a `https` connections.

 ## Voice Recognition